Santiago-R/json_viewer/readme.md

 # JSON Viewer

-> Motivation: Launch custom data visualizations straight from the explorer window
+> Motivation: Open file into a custom data visualization

 This repository is a recipe for custom behavior when launching files.
 A python script may be set up for default execution of a file extension, for example JSON.